-Tamba, the Twins and Multiple Births Association, provide information and support on feeding - for more information visit www.tamba.org.uk
+Twins Trust provide information and support on feeding - for more information visit www.twinstrust.org

 Over time, you will learn what works best for you and your babies.

 Triplets can be breastfed either two together and then one after, or all three rotated at each feed.
 Alternatively, you can use a combination of breast and formula, depending on the babies and your milk supply.
 See page 40 for more on combining breast and formula feeding.